 Digital Equity

-Shutesbury Summer 2024 Digital Equity Project
+Shutesbury 2024 Digital Equity Project

-Your Broadband Team has been working with the Franking Regional Council of Governments to develop a Municipal Digital Equity Plan.
+Your Broadband Team has been working with the Franklin Regional Council of Governments to develop a Municipal Digital Equity Plan.
 The plan will help us understand barriers to internet access and affordability and help us obtain state grant funds.

 Your participation is important because it will show active engagement from all the residents that use our municipal broadband system AND will give us data for how to best use grant funds.